 XBeach also allows the user to define non-spectral wave boundary conditions.
 There are 4 possibilities to do so:

 Stationary wave boundary condition.
-This means that a uniform and constant wave energy distribution is set, based on the given values of Hrms, Tm01, direction and power of the directional distribution function.
+This means that a uniform and constant wave energyis specified, based on the given values of Hrms, Tm01, direction and power of the directional distribution function.
+Here there are multiple options

-One sea state without wave groups (keyword instat=stat)
+Specify a single sea state without wave groups (keyword instat=stat)

-Specify time series of sea states without wave groups (keyword instat=stat_table)
+Specify a series of sea states without wave groups (keyword instat=stat_table)

-Bichromatic (two wave component) waves (keyword instat=bichrom).
-XBeach will be forced with regular wave groups.
-The user needs to specify on top of that variables of the stationary situation also a wave period for the long wave.
-This wave period will be used to calculate the long wave based on the theory of Longuet-Higgins and Stewart’s (1964).
+Bichromatic (two short-wave components) waves (keyword instat=bichrom).
+In this case, XBeach will be forced with regular wave groups as the two short-wave components force one difference (infragravity) wave period.
+The user needs to specify not only variables of the stationary situation but also a wave period for the long wave.
+This wave period will be used to calculate the long wave based on the theory of Longuet-Higgins and Stewart (1964).

 Time series of waves.
 The user can specify the variation in time of the wave energy.

 First-order time series of waves (keyword instat=ts_1).
-XBeach will calculate the bound long wave based on the theory of Longuet-Higgins and Stewart’s (1964).
+XBeach will calculate the bound long wave based on the theory of Longuet-Higgins and Stewart (1964).

 Second-order time series of waves (keyword instat=ts_2).
 The bound long wave is specified by the user via a long wave elevation.

-Boundary conditions for non-hydrostatic (keyword instat=ts_nonh)
+Boundary conditions for non-hydrostatic model (keyword instat=ts_nonh)

 Specify the variation in time of the horizontal velocity, vertical velocity and the free surface elevation.
 Last two terms are optional.